The Writing Test of COMPASS

 Utilization of COMPASS Writing Scores

-The writing COMPASS test score is used by the college that you intend to enrol yourself in.
+The scores of this section are used by the college that you intend to enrol yourself in.
 This result is shown in the test report as an individual score, along with the scores of the other sections (Reading and Maths).
 The score that you will obtain can be a number from 1 to 100 where 100 is the maximum score you can obtain.
 It is actually a percentile score and the more you score, the better your chances will be to get admission into the writing course in the college that you are interested in.
 There are many uses of the score and these are as the following:

 For the purpose of enrolment: The College will make use of the score to determine whether or not you should be admitted to the writing course that you have shown interest in.
 When it comes to this, it is important for you to know that there is no passing score.
 On the other hand, the institution may have a cut-off score and students who obtain a score below this score may not be allowed admission into the course.